smathsp/novelbox/README.md

 ## Introduction

-NovelBox is a desktop application designed specifically for novel writers, integrating various AI models (OpenAI, Anthropic, Google Gemini, etc.) to help authors create more efficiently.
+NovelBox is a desktop application designed specifically for novel writers, integrating various AI models (OpenAI, Anthropic, Google Gemini, DeepSeek) to help authors create more efficiently.
 The application provides intuitive chapter management, outline editing, AI-assisted continuation, and other features to make your creative process smoother and more productive.

 ## Features